-Weighing 1/2 to one ounce, the house mouse is grey in color with a 3-4 inch body, and a tail of the same length.
+Weighing 1/2 to one ounce, the house mouse is grey in colour with a 3 to 4 inch body, and a tail of the same length.
 Their muzzles are pointed, their ears are large, and their eyes and bodies are small.
 Common Newfoundland mice species include house mice and deer mice.

 Need to know how to get rid of mice in the house?
 The entry hole should be sealed with copper meshing.
 Within structures, house mice can be controlled effectively by using anticoagulant baits placed in tamper-resistant containers.
 Snap traps and glue traps are also very effective methods of control.
 Contact us to learn more about how to get rid of mice in the house.

-Rodent identification is easy when it comes to distinguishing Norway rats from house mice.
+Distinguishing Norway rats from house mice is easy.
 The fur of a Norway rat is coarse, shaggy, and brown with some black hairs.
 The head and body measure seven to ten inches long, with the tail adding another six to eight inches.
 The muzzle is blunt, eyes and ears are small, and the tail is bi-coloured.

 Adults are sexually mature within two to five months.
 Females produce three to six litters per year, each averaging seven to eight young.
 Adults live from six to twelve months.
 They have poor sight, but keen senses of smell, taste, hearing, and touch.

 Rats are nocturnal.
-Norway rats prefer to nest in burrows in the soil (i.e. under sidewalks and concrete pads, streams/riverbanks, railroad truck beds, next to buildings, in low-ground cover, etc).
+Norway rats prefer to nest in burrows in the soil (for example, under sidewalks and concrete pads, streams/riverbanks, railroad truck beds, next to buildings, and in low-ground cover).
 The burrows typically have one main entry hole and at least one escape hole.

 They prefer foods such as meat, fish, and cereals, and require a separate non-food water source.
 Their foraging range is large, roughly 100 to 150 feet from their nest.
 Rats are known to cause significant structural and product damage.